Suicide. It's tough to talk about, but learning the facts and signs can save a life.

-College students can face serious mental and behavioral health issues, including depression and binge drinking.
-The challenge for mental health professionals is how to identify and help them; nationwide, fewer than 20% of students who die by suicide are past or current clients of their school's counseling center.
+College students can face serious mental and behavioral health issues, including depression and suicidal thinking.
+The challenge for mental health professionals is how to identify and help them.
+Nationwide, fewer than 20% of students who die by suicide are past or current clients of their school's counseling center.

 However, students who do connect with services often benefit significantly.
 UMass Amherst surveys have shown that over 80% of those who sought mental health care said services helped them stay in school and improve academic performance.